The conversation about ESG is changing...

 In his interview with David Letterman , Barack Obama gave an example of an experiment carried out during the Egyptian revolution of 2011.
 Participants of this experiment – a liberal, a conservative and a moderate - were asked to do a Google search by typing Egypt on their own computers.
 The top answer for a conservative came back as ‘Muslim brotherhood” for a liberal was ‘Tahrir square’ and for moderate ‘vacation spot on the Nile’.

 The point of the experiment was that our own biases are reinforced by the feedback-loop that we are creating for ourselves.
 In the interview, it was explained why politics become more polarized as a result of such a ‘reinforcing mechanism'.
 We work with the Financial Sector and companies that provide services to the sector and see similar 'reinforcing mechanisms' that apply to sustainability.
-A focus on the lack of good data, comparability, and tools for analysis very often dominate conversations.
-If you, however, intend to wait until all of these are ironed out and standardised, you are very likely to miss out on a number of opportunities.
+This may be positive, but it also brings a strong focus on the lack of good data, comparability, and tools for analysis.
+If you, however, intend to wait until all of these are ironed out and standardised, you are very likely to miss out on a number of opportunities and indeed we are already seeing a number of emerging solutions and a variety of methodologies.

-Give us a chance.
-We are working with experts across the value creation chain and will be delighted to talk to you.
+We will be delighted to talk to you.
 Please contact us

 Health Equity Exchange assists by:

-- Mapping an impact of material ESG issues on your core business, investment portfolio, and customers.
+- Building Materiality Maps/ Identifying and Mapping an impact of material ESG issues on your investment portfolios and strategic asset allocation

 Dana Hanby is the Founder of Health Equity Exchange – a portal that brings experts and users together, fostering innovation through Sustainability and facilitating the development of solutions, which not only respond to but also create new trends.
 Dana has experience in New Market Entry, Business Expansion, and Development with the expertise in Financial Environmental markets.